mdrobisch/roseguarden/README.md

 Install autostart and montoring (supervisor)
 ============================================

+After testing roseGuarden on the system you can add a autostart and monitoring of the application and the http-server.
+We use supervisor for this purpose.

-Install supersior from distribution package
+You can install supersior from distribution package

 - `sudo apt-get install supervisor`